 We publish regular news stories on our intranet on sustainability initiatives and our annual report will include key points from this report.
 An article about the CNGP and what that means for us is planned.
 We are currently working on a proposal to include sustainability in our induction and learning modules.
 When the changes to the travel policy are launched, guidance including an explanation about why we are making these changes, will be provided.
-People will be encouraged to consider climate change implications in their decision making.
+People will be encouraged to consider climate change implications in their decision making and thought has been put into modifying our memo template to encourage people to consider environmental impacts.